What to wear in Paris? After flights and accommodations, this is one of the most frequent questions we hear.

 Paris is one of the fashion capitals of the world and you'll want to try to look good while being comfortable as you explore the city, visit museums, eat in restaurants or shop in chic stores.

-We've got some Paris fashion tips for you to help you look like you belong and not like a tourist.
+We've collected some Paris fashion tips to help you look like you belong and not look like a tourist.

 There's nothing like the feeling of being mistaken for a Parisienne as you're walking down the street.
 And that's not as rare as you might think, if you walk with confidence while wearing clothes suited for the city known for its style.

-Much of your Paris wardrobe, like scarves, simple dresses and cashmere sweaters, are good for any season, and any time your visit Paris.But there are other essential seasonal items you'll need to pack, depending on the time of year you will visit the City of Fashion.
+Much of your Paris wardrobe, like scarves, simple dresses and cashmere sweaters, are good for any season, and any time you visit Paris.But there are other essential seasonal items you'll need to pack, depending on the time of year you will visit the City of Fashion.
 So, before you pack, take a little bit of time to read our seasonal guides —

 That's why you'll see a lot of cashmere in Paris.
 Cashmere is soft, comfortable and always looks great.
 A cashmere sweater is a fashion essential in any season in Paris.

 Think simplicity when choosing a a cashmere sweater: V-neck or turtlenecks are a good option.